Skip to content

 Recommendations

-The Canadian Chamber of Commerce recommends the Government of Canada:
+The Southeast Alberta Chamber of Commerce recommends the Government of Canada:

-2. Expand on the “Canada Brand” program to create a single unified label, logo, image, and theme.
+2. Expand and modernize the “Canada Brand” program to create a single, widely adopted label, logo, and theme that clearly identifies Canadian agricultural and agri‑food products across domestic and international markets.

-3. Ensure the Next Agricultural Policy Framework works to develop branding skills, knowledge and awareness of opportunities within the agriculture industry.
+3. Ensure the Next Agricultural Policy Framework strengthens public‑trust capacity, including branding skills, fact‑based communication resources, and public‑awareness initiatives.

 Resources